Early voting begins for Cave Springs special election

 CAVE SPRINGS, Ark.
-(KFTA) — In Cave Springs, Tuesday is the first day of early voting for a special election.
+(KNWA) — In Cave Springs, Tuesday is the first day of early voting for a special election.

 It’s a 1.25 percent sales tax on every dollar spent and it’s all going toward revitalizing the city.